 Q: Who is authorized to conduct the actual blood draw?
 EMTs or other property trained personnel.

 Q: What if the arrestee physically resists the blood draw?
-Good question…according to the State agencies promoting and enforcing the “no refusal” weekend (here’s an article/press release that appeared in the Dallas Observer), “refusal” is simply not an option for you…which is, of course, silly.
+Good question…according to the State agencies promoting and enforcing the “no refusal” weekend, “refusal” is simply not an option for you…which is, of course, silly.
 A law can’t prevent you from refusing to consent to a blood draw any more than I can prevent my toddler from refusing to brush his teeth.

 The real question is: how far can the police go in making you comply?
 Can one officer hold you down while another one shoves a syringe in your leg?
 Can they handcuff you to a hospital bed against your will?
 Could they Taser you if you put up a fight?
 The answer is a bit tricky.